Transliteration, keyboards and fonts

 support this addition yet.
 Font support is described below.

-The Wikipedia page on the subject is a good starting point.
+The Wikipedia page on the subject is a good starting point, as is Daniel Werning's page on the subject

 For scientific publication, I strongly advise against non unicode fonts.
 They will be much, much more difficult to handle for editors and publisher.
 Internally, a project might use its own encoding - for historical reasons, Ramses uses the old MdC encoding, for instance: that way, we restrict the possible choices between j and i̓, q and ḳ.
 But for external publication, the Unicode encoding is almost mandatory.
 Printed publication, in particular, should move to Unicode.